Shanghai, China

 Activities

-• City-as-Text: We will use Shanghai as a critical frame to understand the socioeconomics of this port city in a global era.
+• City-as-Text: Shanghai is used as a critical frame to understand the socioeconomics of this port city in a global era.
 Learn about the stylistic elements of building and infrastructure efforts toward sustainable development from historical and forward-looking perspectives.

 • Water Town Trip: During an overnight trip, explore a water town, also called canal towns, outside the hustle and bustle of Shanghai.
 These ancient and historic towns are known for their bridges, rivers, and canals.
 You will explore stunning landscapes, visit local art and craft markets, and gain a deeper understanding of China’s social and economic diversity.